 As you can see, while DDR5 has a significant (and growing as faster speeds become available) advantage over DDR4, there remains an order of magnitude difference when compared to GDDR6, HBM, and HBM2e.

 Ultra-high speed HBM2e (an update of HBM2) is implemented in-package with the FPGA.
 With two 16GB stacks of memory on the IA-860m card’s Intel Agilex 7 M-series FPGA (32GB total), the combined peak bandwidth is up to 820GBps.
-That’s up to 18x more than IA-865m* with DDR5!
+That’s up to 18x more than an FPGA card with DDR5!

 Although it’s not quite as fast as HBM2e, GDDR6 and HBM still outperform DDR5 by 10x.
 GDDR6 supports two independent 16-bit channels per bank, so a card with 8 banks of GDDR6 (such as BittWare’s S7t-VG6 with an Achronix FPGA) has up to 448GB/s of bandwidth.
 Our XUP-VVH gets is HBM memory thanks to the AMD Virtex UltraScale+ VU-37P device.